Analysis with Patrick Green, MSc: Corruption and Coercion – Why Myanmar’s Civil War Persists

 Conversations with Dr. Catherine Moez: An Interview

-A Postdoctoral Researcher, University of Leicester and King’s College London.
 Catherine Moez is a postdoctoral researcher at the University of Leicester and King’s College London, currently working on a project on long-run public opinion on immigration in Europe.
-Previously (2024-2025), she was a postdoctoral fellow at Centre for the Politics of Feelings, a joint psychology-political […]
+Previously (2024-2025), she was a postdoctoral fellow at the Center for the Politics of Feelings, a joint psychology-political science lab based at the School of Advanced Studies […]

 Briefings with Tessera: Canada’s Strategic Defense Transformation and Procurement Challenges